ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-07-natural-language-processing-and-its-application-in-various-business-areas-to-optimize-processes.md

 Simply put, Natural Language Processing, aka NLP, is a part of Artificial Intelligence that aids computers understand human language.

 The ultimate aim of NLP is to help machines understand and make sense of human language in a much more sensible way.
-As mentioned above, it isn’t easy to teach computers how humans communicate.
+As mentioned above, it isn't easy to teach computers how humans communicate.

 But then, in recent years, there have been enough breakthroughs that empower computers to understand language.
 For instance, NLP techniques use machine learning to derive sense from human words.